MrHsiehVCS/unit7-pp/README.md

 ## Part C - `War.java`

-Create a class called `War` that plays the game `War`.
+Create a class called `War` that plays the classic card game `War`.
 The rules of `War` are as follows:

-- There are two `Player`s in the game.
+- There is 1 user player in the game, and 1 computer player.
-- Each `Player`'s name is requested and stored.
-- A `Deck` of `Card`s is evenly dealt to all `Player`s.
+- A `Deck` of `Card`s is evenly dealt to both `Player`s.
 - Until one `Player` has all the `Card`s
     1. Each `Player` flips over the "top" card in it's hand.
-    2. The `Player` with the highest `Card` gets all of the `Card`s added to their hand.
+    2. The `Player` with the highest `Card` gets all of the `Card`s added to the bottom of their hand.
 The loser has their `Card`s removed from their hand.
     3. If both `Player`s have the same value `Card`, they commit to **War**
     4. In **War**, each `Player` deals three `Card`s face-down, then one `Card` face-up.
     The `Player` with the highest `Card` gets all of the `Card`s from Steps 2 - 4 added to it's hand.
-    In the case of a tie, each player gets their cards back.
+    In the case of a tie, repeat another **War**, the winner getting 4 more cards
     5. Ask each `Player` if they wants to keep playing.
 If yes, it keeps the `Card`s in his/her hand.
 Otherwise, the other `Player` wins and the game is over.
 - Display the name of the Winner.